Mis à jour le 21 June 2023.

 The unbeatable reference model in the mid-range moving magnet cartridge category is the Ortofon 2M Red.
 Entry ticket to the 2M range of the famous phono cartridge manufacturer, the 2M Red cartridge is renowned for its warm sound signature and musicality.
 It stands out as one of the flagship models to choose when upgrading an entry-level turntable and can be found fitted as standard on many mid-range turntables, including the Pro-Ject Debut Carbon Evo, Elipson Chroma 400 Carbon and Technics SL-1500C.
 The performance of the Ortofon 2M Red cartridge can also be improved by combining it with the Ortofon 2M Blue stylus.
 Thanks to its nude diamond, the stylus for Ortofon 2M Blue cartridge makes it possible to extract more details, especially in the highs.

 For tighter budgets, the Audio-Technica AT-VM95E cartridge is an entry-level model that can also be upgraded by mounting the Audio-Technica VMN 95 EN replacement stylus.
 You can also opt for an Audio-Technica VM95EN cartridge with nude elliptical stylus for an even more accurate reproduction.
-Like the Ortofon 2M Red cartridge, the Audio-Technica AT-VM95E cartridge is pre-installed on certain mid-range turntables, such as the Thorens TD-202, Thorens TD 102 A and Magnat MTT 990.
+Like the Ortofon 2M Red cartridge, the Audio-Technica AT-VM95E cartridge is pre-installed on certain mid-range turntables, such as the Thorens TD 102 A, Audio-Technica AT-LPW50BTRW and Magnat MTT 990.

 With its Magnetic Duplex technology (double magnet) and aluminum cantilever, the Goldring E3 cartridge offers very good channel separation for a wide soundstage.
 Its warm and musical character makes it a model of choice for an entry or mid-range turntable.